weinman/cnn_lstm_ctc_ocr/README.md

 # Testing

 The evaluate script (`src/evaluate.py`) streams statistics for one batch of validation (or evaluation) data.
 It prints the iteration, evaluation batch loss, label error (percentage of characters predicted incorrectly), and the sequence error (percentage of words—entire sequences—predicted incorrectly).

 The test script (`src/test.py`) tallies statistics, finally normalizing for all data.
 It prints the loss, label error, total number of labels, sequence error, total number of sequences, and the label error rate and sequence error rate.

 # Validation

-To see the output of a small set of instances, the script `validation.py` allows you to load a model and read an image one at a time via the process's standard input and print the decoded output for each.
+To see the output of a small set of instances, the validation script (`src/validation.py`) allows you to load a model and read an image one at a time via the process's standard input and print the decoded output for each.
 For example

     cd src ; python validate.py < ~/paths_to_images.txt